sethgis/Wind-Erosion-Modelling/source/Introduction/general_information.rst

 Aknowledgement
 ------------------
 Special appreciation to `RCMRD <https://www.rcmrd.org/>`_ team in their support during validation of the LaSWE products.
-The developers from LocateIT team also did a tremendous job, in developing the web application as well as spatial modelling wind erosion sensitivity in the Eastern Africa Region.
+The developers from LocateIT team also did a tremendous job, in developing the web application as well as spatial modelling of wind erosion sensitivity in the Eastern Africa Region.

 License
 --------